-Today’s 15-Minute Music Lesson on Aaron Copland is an excerpt from the 20th Century Music Appreciation online course.
+Today’s 15-Minute Music Lesson on Aaron Copland is an excerpt from the 20th Century Music Appreciation online course and is appropriate for all ages, K-12th!
 Head over to see the full lesson, as well as 35 other lessons of great composers and styles of the 20th Century.

 Music Lesson on Aaron Copland